Palm Beach Gardens, Florida: Government

 The city charter provides for a council-manager government.
 The city council consists of five Palm Beach Gardens residents elected to serve three-year terms.
 A quorum of three members may conduct city business.
 The city manager is appointed by a majority vote of the council.

 Each year, the council appoints one of its members to be mayor, and another to be vice-mayor.

 Transportation

 In December 1987, the last "missing link" of Interstate 95 (I-95) opened between PGA Boulevard in Palm Beach Gardens and State Road 714, west of Stuart, paving the way for new development immediately to the north.
 There are three interchanges on I-95 serving the city and a fourth at Central Boulevard is under consideration.
 The city also is served by two interchanges on Florida's Turnpike.

-Public transit is available to the rest of Palm Beach County through the regional commuter bus system PalmTran.
+Public transit is available to the rest of Palm Beach County through the regional commuter bus system Palm Tran.
 In addition, the South Florida Regional Transportation Authority has proposed extending the Tri-Rail commuter rail system northward with a proposed station near PGA Boulevard north of the current terminus at Mangonia Park.
 A trolley system is also proposed to serve the newly developed "Downtown" area.

 The nearest major airports, with driving distances measured from Palm Beach Gardens city hall, are: